 If you were to ask Dr. Bjornebo she would tell you that the human animal bond has no bounds, coming in all shapes and sizes; whether furry, feathery, or scaly.
 Nurturing and preserving this bond is what the art of veterinary medicine is really all about and through love she believes even the most humble creatures become family.

-Dr. Bjornebo shares her home in the Valley of the Sun with 3 dogs, 3 cats, and close to 4 dozen exotic pets which includes various species of snakes, lizards, turtles, tortoises, tarantulas, birds and a beautiful reef aquarium with both fish and live corals.
+Dr. Bjornebo shares her home in the Valley of the Sun with 3 dogs, 3 cats, and close to 4 dozen exotic pets which includes various species of snakes, lizards, turtles, tortoises, tarantulas, birds, axolotls, koi, and a mini-reef aquarium with both fish and live corals.
 In her free time, along with caring for her “menagerie”, she enjoys hiking, biking, snorkeling and scuba diving, art quilting and amigurumi crocheting.

 Other Professional Positions/Appointments

-Institional Animal Care and Use Committee Chairperson 2014-2015, PIMA Medical Institute Department of Veterinary Technology, Phoenix, AZ
+Institional Animal Care and Use Committee Chairperson, PIMA Medical Institute Department of Veterinary Technology, Phoenix, AZ.
+2014-2015

 The Avian Annual Exam.
 Arizona Seedcrackers Society, Mesa, AZ, Sept.
 18, 2010